Plymouth Synagogue

+The Plymouth Synagogue, also called the Plymouth Hebrew Congregation, is an Orthodox Jewish congregation and synagogue, located on Catherine Street, in the city of Plymouth, Devon, England, in the United Kingdom.
+The congregation was formed in c.
+1740s and worships in the Ashkenazi rite.

-The Plymouth Synagogue is a synagogue in the city of Plymouth, England and the home of the Plymouth Hebrew Congregation.
-Built in 1762, it is a listed Grade II* building and the oldest extant synagogue built by Ashkenazi Jews in the English speaking world.
+The synagogue building was commenced in 1762 and completed in 1764, making it the oldest extant synagogue built by Ashkenazi Jews in the English speaking world.
+The synagogue building was listed as a Grade II* building in 1954.

 History

 A Jewish community was present in Plymouth by the mid-18th century.
 The members were immigrants, primarily from the German lands and the Netherlands.
 Most were members of an extended family with the surname Emden.

 They are known to have been meeting regularly for services in private homes by 1745, at some point the services moved to rented rooms.
 Plans for building a synagogue had begun by 1759.
 In 1762 building land was leased, but the lease was signed by a Christian named Samuel Champion since it was not clear that leases signed by Jews were legal.
 The Congregation bought the freehold in 1834.